SumoLogic/terraform-provider-sumologic/website/docs/r/policies.html.markdown

 - `max_concurrent_sessions` - (Optional) Maximum number of concurrent sessions a user may have.
 Defaults to `100`.

 ## Import
-Policies can be imported using the id `org-policies`, e.g.:
+Policies can be imported using the id `org-policies`.

+~> **NOTE:** Only `org-policies` id should be used when importing policies.
+Using any other id may have unintended consequences.

 ```hcl
 terraform import sumologic_policies.example_policies org-policies
 ```